 Applications

 NO LATER THAN THE FIRST FRIDAY IN FEBRUARY.
-Applications from the students MUST BE submitted through the Washington State Elks Association website, waelks.org.
+Applications from the students MUST BE submitted through the Washington State Elks Association website, waelks.org, regardless of the applicant utilizing a lodge application system.

-NO LATER THAN THE FIRST FRIDAY IN APRIL The Executive members will judge each application and mark on their scoring sheet.
-Scoring is dependent of the number of District applications.
-Final judges will email final scores to the State Secretary and the State Secretary will notify the State Vocational Scholarship Chair of the final scores.
+NO LATER THAN THE FIRST FRIDAY IN APRIL The Vocational Grant Committee Chair and their working members will judge each application and mark on their scoring sheet.
+Scoring is dependent on the number of applications.
+Final scores will be tallied by the State Vocational Grant Committee Chair who will designate the 4 recipients of the State Vocational Grants.

 NO LATER THAN THE WSEA APRIL QUARTERLY MEETING The State Vocational Scholarship Chair will report to the WSEA membership at the quarterly meeting that the award period is complete, report on the successes and failures of the year’s program and prepare for announcing the final winners at the upcoming summer convention in June.